-- Lotions and oils to add moisture and to loosen the vagina can treat dryness.
+- Lubricants and moisturizers to add moisture and to loosen the vagina can treat dryness.
 This improves comfort during sex.
-The lotions won’t restore the health of the vagina.
+The moisturizers won’t completely restore the health of the vagina.
 Multiple brand names are available over-the-counter.
-Some are vaginal moisturizers for irritation and dryness throughout the day, similar to a skin moisturizer (Replens, Gyne-Moistrin, Silk-E, and others).
-Others are personal lubricants best used during sexual activity (Astroglide, Lubrin suppository, Condom-Mate suppository, Today brand personal lubricant, K-Y liquid formula).
-Vaseline is NOT recommended since it can lead to yeast infections.
-Though many women use olive oil as a moisturizer and lubricant, this can cause an allergic irritation in the vaginal area.
-Such irritation can occur even if olive oil is tolerated in food.
-Vitamin E oil is another option, but again may cause allergic reactions.
-Mineral oil should be avoided.
+Some are vaginal moisturizers for irritation and dryness throughout the day, similar to a skin moisturizer (Replens, Hyalofemme, Silk-E, and others).
+Others are personal lubricants best used during sexual activity (Astroglide, Uber Lube, Condom-Mate suppository, Today brand personal lubricant, K-Y liquid formula).
+Vaseline is NOT recommended for use inside the vagina because it can lead to yeast infections.
+Though many women use olive or coconut oils as a moisturizer and lubricant, occasionally this may cause an allergic irritation in the vaginal area.
+Vitamin E and mineral oils should be avoided.

 - Dilators are devices to widen (dilate) the vagina to enable you to go back to having sex.
 Women often start with a narrow dilator and move on to larger sizes over time.
 This is done until the vagina is wide enough to fit a penis for sexual activity without pain.
 The best results are obtained when dilators are used in conjunction with local hormone therapy.

 - Hormone therapy not only improves symptoms of vaginal atrophy the best, but also brings back the health of the skin by restoring the normal acid balance of the vagina, thickening the skin (back to how it was originally), maintaining natural moisture and improving bacterial balance.
 Over the counter repHresh vaginal gel can also be used to help restore normal vaginal pH.
 Douching should be avoided.

 What are the hormonal treatment options?